NatashaPettinger/my-ttb/README.md

 ### Environment Variables

-To run this project, you will need to add the following environment variables to your `.env` file in `/config/.env`
+To run this project, you will need to add the following environment variables to your `.env` file in `server/config/.env`

-`PORT: <port>` (can be any port, ex: 3000, but must be different than the port that the backend is set to)
+`PORT: <port>` (the frontend is set to fetch from http://localhost:8000/api, and setting this to 8000 will not require any changes in the front end if running locally)

 MIDDLE WARE for AUTH.